 Supporting energy sector reform in Ukraine

-The project Supporting the Energy Sector Reform in Ukraine aims to help the Ukrainian authorities implement reforms in the country’s energy sector and promote its efficiency for increasing its attractiveness, competitiveness and development.
-The project focuses on competition, investment, responsible business conduct, anti-corruption and corporate governance of state-owned enterprises (SOEs) in the energy sector.
+The 2019-2021 project Supporting the Energy Sector Reform in Ukraine aimed to help the Ukrainian authorities implement reforms in the country’s energy sector and promote its efficiency for increasing its attractiveness, competitiveness and development.
+The project focused on competition, investment, responsible business conduct, anti-corruption and corporate governance of state-owned enterprises (SOEs) in the energy sector.

-Despite important reforms implemented to date by Ukraine, a great deal remains to be done to underpin and ensure an effective energy sector reform.
+Despite important reforms implemented by Ukraine, a great deal remains to be done to underpin and ensure an effective energy sector reform.
 Ukraine faces major challenges in improving energy efficiency.
 The energy sector represents 12.6% of the country’s GDP, yet issues regarding governance, pricing policy, bid-rigging, management and security of energy assets have continued to pose barriers to its development.

-The OECD is helping Kyiv advance towards its energy goals domestically and fulfill commitments made to the EU by providing analysis, policy recommendations and capacity-building activities to enhance energy sector reform.
+The OECD has been assisting Ukraine with advancing towards its energy goals domestically and fulfil commitments made to the EU by providing analysis, policy recommendations and capacity-building activities to enhance energy sector reform.

 IN DEPTH REVIEW OF UKRENERGO

 Building on earlier Reviews conducted by the OECD on corporate governance reform in the aviation and hydrocarbons sectors in Ukraine, the OECD is carrying out an in-depth review of the state-owned energy company Ukrenergo.
 The company is responsible for operational and technological control of the Integrated Power System of Ukraine and electricity transmission to the regional distribution networks.

 Since 2017, Ukrenergo has been undergoing major corporate governance reforms, with its first independent supervisory board appointed in October 2018.
 The company was corporatised on 29 July 2019 and transformed from a unitary enterprise into a private joint-stock company with 100% of the shares owned by the Ukrainian state through the Ministry of Finance.
 These actions aim to ensure Ukraine’s compliance and eventual integration with the European energy market.
 The final report will be released in June 2020 and be followed by a full country review in 2020-2021 to evaluate Ukraine’s position relative to the SOE Guidelines.

 - Download the short summary of the OECD Review of the Corporate Governance of Ukrenergo